njakob/api-flowtype-boilerplate/README.md

 ## Known Issues

-* Every [nullable](https://flowtype.org/docs/nullable-types.html) fields of an object must checked within the same scope of their usage.
 * Extra fields in the Koa context must be added to the `Koa$Context$Impl` in [`interfaces/koa.flow.js`](interfaces/koa.flow.js) since Flowtype declaration cannot be extended [facebook/flow#396](https://github.com/facebook/flow/issues/396).